GS3 💰 Indian Economy

 Strategic Disinvestment

-/strəˈtiːdʒɪk ˌdɪsɪnˈvɛstmənt/The sale of the government's majority equity stake (51% or more) in a Central Public Sector Enterprise along with the transfer of management control to a private sector buyer, effectively converting the enterprise from a public sector to a private sector entity.
+The sale of a substantial portion of the government's equity stake in a Central Public Sector Enterprise along with the transfer of management control to a private sector buyer — per DIPAM, the defining criterion is management-control transfer, not a fixed percentage threshold (Air India was 100%; some strategic sales are <51% with controlling stake).
 Distinct from minority stake sales (where government retains control), OFS (sale of existing shares on exchanges), and asset monetisation (leasing operational assets without ownership transfer).
 Managed by DIPAM under the Ministry of Finance.

 Context & Background